saumitraaditya/edgevpnio.github.io/_pages/personet.md

 ### Key publications produced as part of the project

 [1].
-Saumitra Aditya, Kensworth Subratie, and Renato J. Figueiredo, “PerSoNet: Software-defined Overlay Virtual Networks Spanning Personal Devices Across Social Network Users”, 2018 IEEE International Conference on Cloud Computing Technology and Science (CloudCom)
+Saumitra Aditya, "Software Defined Overlay Network and Workload Orchestration in Social Network Based Edge Infrastructure for Smart Communities", Ph.D.
+Dissertation, ECE Department, University of Florida, July 2020.

 [2].
-Saumitra Aditya, Renato Figueiredo, "SocialEdge: Enabling Trusted Data Processing Workflow in Smart Communities", 2019 IEEE International Conference on Cloud Computing Technology and Science (CloudCom)
+Saumitra Aditya, Kensworth Subratie, and Renato J. Figueiredo, [“PerSoNet: Software-defined Overlay Virtual Networks Spanning Personal Devices Across Social Network Users”](https://ieeexplore.ieee.org/abstract/document/8591012), 2018 IEEE International Conference on Cloud Computing Technology and Science (CloudCom)

 [3].
+Saumitra Aditya, Renato Figueiredo, ["SocialEdge: Enabling Trusted Data Processing Workflow in Smart Communities"](https://ieeexplore.ieee.org/abstract/document/8968844), 2019 IEEE International Conference on Cloud Computing Technology and Science (CloudCom)

-Saumitra Aditya, Renato Figueiredo.
-"Frugal: Building degree-constrained overlay topology from social graphs", Proceedings of IEEE International Conference on Fog and Edge Computing (IEEE ICFEC), 2017.
+[4].
+Saumitra Aditya, Renato Figueiredo. ["Frugal: Building degree-constrained overlay topology from social graphs"](https://ieeexplore.ieee.org/abstract/document/8014355), Proceedings of IEEE International Conference on Fog and Edge Computing (IEEE ICFEC), 2017.

+### Acknowledgments

+PerSoNet is based upon work supported in part by the National Science Foundation under Grant No. 1527415.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.